X-LANCE/Mobile-Env/docs/task-definition-en.md

 t = f(s_1, s_2, \dots, s_n),
 $$
 where ther triggering function $f$ is a boolean function.
-There are 4 types of OS feedback that can be used for event sources:
+There are 4 types of OS feedback and response from the agent to human user that can be used for event sources:

 + Screen texts (`text_recognize`, `text_detect`)
 + Scrren icons (`icon_recognize`, `icon_detect`, `icon_match`,
   `icon_detect_match`)
 + View hierarchy (`view_hierarchy_event`)
 + System log (`log_event`)
++ Response to human user (`response_event`)

 Here is a demonstration of event triggering logic $f$ with diverse operating system feedback.
 The triggering state $t$ of the event slot depends on a